1mbitshorde/PoolSystem/README.md

 # Pool System

 A Pool System (also known as Object Pooling) is an optimization technique to relieve the CPU when creating and destroying a lot of commonly used GameObjects, saving memory and CPU cycle time.

-The Pool System uses internally the [UnityEngine.Pool API](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Pool.ObjectPool_1.html), a stack-based ObjectPool to track objects with the object pool pattern.
+The Pool uses internally the [UnityEngine.Pool API](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Pool.ObjectPool_1.html), a stack-based ObjectPool to track objects with the object pool pattern.

-At your request, the Pool System lazily instantiates GameObjects at runtime using only one prefab, i.e. the prefab instance is only created when used until it reaches its maximum size.
-After that, the Pool will recycle the already created prefab instances.
-At certain point, those instances must be disabled by any component and sent back to the pool to be used again.
+At your request, the Pool lazily instantiates GameObjects at runtime using only one prefab.
+This prefab instance is only created when used until it reaches its maximum size.
+After that, the Pool will recycle the already created instances.
+At certain point, those instances must be disabled by any component and sent back to the Pool to be reused again.

 GameObjects used by the Pool System must have the [Poolable](/Runtime/Poolable.cs) component attached on it.
-When disabled, the GameObject will be sent back to its Pool System to be used again, improving memory usage.
+When disabled, the GameObject will be sent back to its Pool to be reused again, improving memory usage.

-If no parent is set when placing the pool instance, it will be placed at global GameObject **ActivePoolableObjects**.
-After that will be placed again as a child of the Pool System Game Object.
+If no parent is set when placing the instance, it will be placed at global GameObject **ActivePoolableObjects**.
+After that will be placed again as a child of the Pool Game Object.

 ![Pool System Inspector](/Docs~/inspector.gif)